Infrastructure judgment is the difference between buying tools and protecting the business.

 Clint bridges infrastructure, application, integration, and operational realities, which helps expose hidden dependencies before they become outages, failed migrations, or expensive redesigns.

-Cost, risk, CapEx, OpEx, resilience, vendor exposure, licensing pressure, cloud/private-cloud tradeoffs, modernization timing, acquisition continuity, and executive decision impact.
+Cost, risk, vendor exposure, modernization timing, acquisition continuity, operating model, and executive tradeoffs.

 Clint evaluates infrastructure as a business system: what it costs, what it protects, what it enables, what it risks, and what decisions will still make sense years later.